-Hublot released its first smartwatch the Big Bang Referee 2018 to coincide with the FIFA World Cup, and now the Swiss watchmaker has released its next smartwatch in the form of the Big Bang e.
+Hublot released its first smartwatch the Patek Philippe’s Most Sought-After Watch Gets the Tiffany Treatment to coincide with the FIFA World Cup, and now the Swiss watchmaker has released its next smartwatch in the form of the Big Bang e.
 You don’t have to love football to appreciate this one.

 Big Bang e successfully transfers Hublot’s traditional timepiece expertise into a digital environment.
 The Big Bang e is available in a 42 mm case, made from the buyer’s choice of titanium or ceramic.